 - College Basketball Hall of Fame (2013)

-What is Rollie Massimino’s Cause of Death?
+What Is Rollie Massimino’s Cause Of Death?

-Rollie was not there to see Villanova winning NCAA championship in 2018.
-But, all Villanova players gave tribute wearing throwback uniforms in the 2017/18 season.
-They also did the 1984/85 championship season victory in honor of his memory.
+Rollie was not there to see Villanova win the NCAA championship in 2018.
+But, all Villanova players gave tribute by wearing throwback uniforms in the 2017/18 season.

 On the same note, many notable celebrities, legendary basketball players, and NBA fans gave heartfelt condolences to Massimino’s family.